Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Experiments

 \subsection{Experimental Setup}

 We organize experiments into two complementary studies.
-The first is a \textbf{scaffold comparison} on Qwen2.5-7B-Instruct with a uniform 12h budget: OpenHands and OpenCode, both driven by GPT-5.4 (single run per task), and Claude Code driven by Claude Opus 4.6 (single run per task in four operating modes: SFT-only, RL-only, Free, Multi).
+The first is a \textbf{scaffold comparison} on Qwen2.5-7B-Instruct with a uniform 12h budget: OpenHands and OpenCode, both driven by GPT-5.4 (single run per task), and Claude Code driven by Claude Opus 4.6 (single run per task in four operating modes: SFT-only, RL-oriented, Free, Multi).
+For Claude Code, Table~\ref{tab:main_results} reports the best observed per-task operating-mode result and Table~\ref{tab:mode_comparison} gives the full mode ablation; this row should therefore be read as a system-capability summary rather than a perfectly symmetric scaffold ranking.

 The second is a \textbf{controlled CLI-agent study} on Qwen3-8B-Base (unaligned), using a fixed 12h single-run budget: three CLI scaffolds (Claude Code, Codex~CLI, Gemini~CLI) paired with six driver LLMs (Claude Opus 4.6, Claude Sonnet~4.5, GPT-5.4, GPT-5.2, GPT-4o, gemini-2.5-flash), yielding seven system configurations.
 This partial factorial design enables within-scaffold driver comparisons that were not possible in the 7B study.
+The RL-oriented mode instructs the agent to prioritize RL or online reward optimization, while allowing SFT or behavior-cloning warm-up when needed for stability.
 Mode constraints in Claude Code are enforced via system-prompt instructions and verified through exhaustive post-hoc workspace audit (\texttt{grep} over all generated code files; results in Appendix~\ref{app:alfworld_audit}).

-\textbf{Important caveat.} The two studies are complementary but not equivalent.
-The 7B study compares agent systems end-to-end, with scaffold and driver entangled.
-The 8B study partially disentangles scaffold and driver via within-scaffold driver swaps (Codex~CLI with three drivers; Claude Code with two drivers), but the design is not a full factorial---not every scaffold-driver combination is tested, and all 8B results are single runs.
-Observed effects should therefore be read as suggestive evidence rather than conclusive proofs of isolated scaffold or driver effects.
-The most causally clean finding remains the \emph{mode comparison} (Section~\ref{sec:mode_comparison}), where scaffold and driver are held fixed across all conditions.
+\textbf{Important caveat.} The two studies are complementary rather than fully factorial: the 7B study entangles scaffold and driver, while the 8B study only partially disentangles them through within-scaffold driver swaps.
+All 8B entries are single runs, so observed differences should be read as suggestive stack-level signals rather than isolated scaffold, driver, or seed effects.
+The most controlled comparison remains the mode ablation in Section~\ref{sec:mode_comparison}, where scaffold and driver are held fixed.